physics-enthusiast/virtiofsd/README.md

 ```
 When running virtiofsd as non-root, map a range of UIDs from host to namespace.
 In order to use this option, the range of subordinate user IDs must have been set up via
-`subuid(5)`. virtiofsd uses `newuidmap(1)`, that requires a valid subuid, to do the mapping.
+`subuid(5)`. virtiofsd uses `newuidmap(1)` for non-trivial cases, that requires a valid subuid,
+to do the mapping.
 If this option is not provided, virtiofsd will set up a 1-to-1 mapping for current uid.

 namespace_uid: Beginning of the range of UIDs inside the user namespace.
 host_uid: Beginning of the range of UIDs outside the user namespace.